- Skills in Literature

 Students in this course study a variety of science topics.
 They learn to use science equipment, including computers with probes and graphing programs, microscopes, electrophori, motion sensors, and other technology to make observations and conduct experiments.
 In addition, they learn how to make hypotheses, conduct experiments, and write lab reports.
 Meets second period.

 This is an introductory course about living things in the ocean, how they interact with each other, and how they adapt to the various marine environments.
 The effects of pollution in our oceans as a result of human activities are also examined.
 Outdoor field trips, classroom observations, and group discussions facilitate the students' understanding of the topics covered in the course.
-Meets first period.
+Meets second period.

 This course is an introduction to the principles and practices in the field of forensic science.
 It begins with an introduction to forensic science and crime scene investigation, including the collection and processing of evidence.
 Students learn the scientific tools and techniques for analyzing certain types of evidence.
 Pattern recognition, including fingerprint analysis, document analysis, and ballistics analysis, may be emphasized.
 While students are not expected to have a background in biology or chemistry, some basic forensic biology and chemistry topics are introduced (for example, DNA analysis, hair analysis, toxicology, and materials analysis).
 Case studies of actual crime scenes are presented and discussed.
 Meets first period.